 Soter also is the former director of SEC reporting for Overstock.com.

-Among the wildcards that all businesses and technology partners need to keep in mind: If the finalized SEC guidance requires Scope 3 emissions disclosures, then publicly held businesses will need to call on their suppliers and partners -- businesses of all sizes, upstream and downstream -- to proactively share carbon emissions data.
+Among the wildcards that all businesses and technology partners need to keep in mind: If the finalized SEC guidance had required Scope 3 emissions disclosures, then publicly held businesses will need to call on their suppliers and partners -- businesses of all sizes, upstream and downstream -- to proactively share carbon emissions data.

 What types of emissions data will publicly held businesses need to collect?
 Scope 3 reporting is quite complex since it spans 15 emissions factors -- everything from upstream transportation and distribution carbon emissions, to end-of-life treatment of sold products.